mmcaulif/Cardio/README.md

 ## Development
-There's quite a few different avenues of dvelopment that are all promising and will be acted on in time.
+There's quite a few different avenues of development that are promising and will be acted on in time.
 In terms of functionality:
 * [ ] Vectorised gatherer: This is a large missing piece in Cardio and essentially prevents on-policy implementations.
 In practice I'd like this to be compatible with n-step returns and also wih the OffpolicyRunner (or at least function with replay buffers) for algorithms like NGU to be implemented.
 * [ ] Trajectory replay buffer: Ability to store trajectories with a controllable level of overlapping, to be used for recurrent implementations or algorithms that leverage Retrace
-* [ ] Framework specific agent base classes: Remove more boilerplate by having base classes that automatically convert data from a chosen framework to numpy for use with Gym (and vice versa).
+* [ ] Framework specific agent base classes: Reduce boilerplate by having base classes that automatically convert data from a chosen framework to numpy for use with Gym (and vice versa).
+* [ ] Overhaul logging; Currently logging isn't very extensible or easy, try and improve, suggestions wlecome!

 For quality of life:
 * [ ] Dramatically improve logging: needs to be brainstormed